Montana Republican US Sen. Steve Daines drops reelection bid in surprise move

 BILLINGS, Mont.
-(AP) — Republican U.S. Sen. Steve Daines of Montana dropped his bid for reelection to a third term in a surprise withdrawal just minutes before a Wednesday filing deadline for candidates.
+(AP) — Republican U.S. Sen. Steve Daines of Montana dropped his bid for a third term on Wednesday in a surprise withdrawal just minutes before a filing deadline for candidates.

 Daines, 63, said in a statement that he wrestled with the decision for months before deciding to retire.
 He said he looked forward to spending time with his seven grandchildren and more time in Montana.

-Montana U.S. Attorney Kurt Alme, who is also a Republican, entered the race shortly before the deadline for major party candidates in the state to file for the November election.
+Montana U.S. Attorney Kurt Alme, also a Republican, entered the race shortly before the state's deadline for major party candidates.

-Almost immediately he was endorsed by President Donald Trump, who also praised Daines — and essentially confirmed the senator’s role in engineering Alme to become as his successor.
+The maneuver appeared to be carefully orchestrated.
+Alme was almost immediately endorsed by President Donald Trump, who praised Daines — and essentially confirmed the senator’s role in engineering Alme to become his successor.

 “Sadly for our Country, Steve’s Term is up,” Trump said, “and he has decided to leave the Senate and, ‘pass the torch’ to Kurt Alme, my TRUMP 45 and TRUMP 47 U.S. Attorney.”

-Other lawmakers have also used last-minute withdrawals to set up a handpicked successor.
-Last fall the House censured Rep. Chuy Garcia, an Illinois Democrat, for how he engineered his retirement and succession plan.
+Other lawmakers also have used last-minute withdrawals to set up a handpicked successor.
+Last fall the House censured Rep. Chuy Garcia, an Illinois Democrat, for how he engineered his retirement to clear a path for his chief of staff.

+Daines' announcement closely followed another shake-up in Montana's Republican field for November: On Monday, four-term Rep. Ryan Zinke announced his retirement because of health problems.
+Zinke quickly endorsed radio talk show host Aaron Flint, who also got backing from Trump.

+Al Olszewski, a former state senator who is running for Zinke's seat, accused both Daines and Zinke of betraying the people of Montana and urged voters to reject their handpicked successors.

-The maneuvering among Republicans in Montana came on the same day that former University of Montana President Seth Bodnar launched an independent campaign for Daines’ seat.
+The maneuvering among the state's Republicans came on the same day that former University of Montana President Seth Bodnar launched an independent campaign for Daines’ seat.

-Democrats have been broadly sidelined by the state’s voters in recent years, and Bodnar’s decision to run without party backing underscores their diminished status.
-Montana Democrats control no statewide offices following the 2024 defeat of three-term incumbent Sen. Jon Tester.
+Bodnar’s decision to run without party backing underscores Democrats' diminished status.
+The party hasn't controlled any statewide offices following the defeat of three-term incumbent Sen. Jon Tester two years ago.

 No well-known Democrats entered the Senate race by Wednesday’s deadline.

-In a video message, he said America’s political system is broken and elected officials in Washington are looking out only for people who are wealthy and connected.
+He said in a video message that America’s political system is broken and elected officials in Washington are looking out only for people who are wealthy and connected.

-“The American dream is getting crushed, and both parties are to blame.
-They pit us against each other while they line their own pockets,” Bodnar said.
-“We need a new approach, an independent senator who will fight for hardworking Montanans.”

-The GOP’s Senate fundraising group, the National Republican Senatorial Committee, criticized Bodnar as “an early champion” of allowing transgender athletes to participate in college sports during his eight years leading the University of Montana.
+The National Republican Senatorial Committee called Bodnar a “fake independent” and criticized him as a “champion” of allowing transgender athletes to participate in college sports.

-“Now, Both Ways Bodnar wants Montanans to believe he’s transitioning from a Democrat to a fake independent,” the committee said.

-A spokesperson said Bodnar’s allegiances are to the people of Montana, not a political party, when asked if he would align with Democrats or Republicans if elected.
+A spokesperson for Bodnar sidestepped questions about whether he would caucus with Democrats or Republicans if elected.

 “When Seth gets into the Senate, he will fight for new leadership and negotiate a role that gives Montanans the strongest possible voice,” Roy Loewenstein said.